by Will Liangco

 NOW TELL ME THESE TWO ARE NOT FUCKING!

-“Joolez is obviously gay and they hang out in the faculty center, maybe they watch chick flicks together, give each other a pedicure, and rave about Patricia Highsmith novels over pearl shakes,” Christina Dimaculangan declared a few days ago as we were sitting on the Sunken Garden working on our short stories.
+“Joolez is obviously gay and they hang out in the faculty center, maybe they watch chick flicks together, give each other a pedicure, and rave about Patricia Highsmith novels over pearl shakes,” Christina Dimaculangan had declared a few days ago as we were sitting on the Sunken Garden working on our short stories.
 With us were Troy Del Mundo, who found it offensive that Christina could spew so many gay stereotypes in one sentence, and Ian Salas—Lacoste-wearing chinito #14.
 I was with Ian putting up a fraternity exhibit late at night the first time we saw Anna Marie sheepishly crawling towards FC room 304.
-We’ve never given it much thought at first, until she emerged from the room an hour later and her breath smelled of cigarette smoke.
+We’ve never given it much thought at first, until she emerged from the room an hour later, and her breath smelled of cigarette smoke.
 We never noticed any missing buttons, disheveled hair, or weird stains, but she had that distinctive post-coital look—the flushed cheeks, the exhausted and mysterious smile, the absent stares of rumination or guilt.
-“He is so not gay and not all gays give each other a pedicure,” Troy said, still not over the homosexual-typecasting thing, “What, nobody noticed her shiny new Easy Call Pager?
+“He is so not gay and not all gays give each other a pedicure,” Troy said, not intent on letting the homosexual-typecasting issue go, “What, nobody noticed her shiny new Easy Call Pager?
 Or her new Tretorn’s?
-She is ooooobviously a pro!
+She is ooooobviously a pokpok!
 I’ve heard that they are poor.
 Her parents are farmers in Bicol.
 Her older sisters are working in Manila as katulong.”

 And now Anna Marie telling this kind of story is not helping anybody’s cause except Troy’s with his College Prostitution Theory.